dev10110/certified_visual_odometry_jl/README.md

 }
 ```

+If you find this repo useful, please consider giving us a citation.

 We have released the julia source code for estimating the rototranslation and the error bounds between two point clouds.
 In the future, we hope to release the code to run the full visual odometry routine, taking in images, and returning the pose estimate and error bounds.